 Next, I’m going to tell you about the benefits of 12 hours shifts.

 Benefits of 12-hour shifts

 Why do nurses work 12-hour shifts?
 Look at these benefits.

 The biggest benefit of twelve-hour nursing shifts is the fact that it allows for continuity of care.
 Instead of having three or more nurses or sets of nurses in a day, the patient only has two.

-This allows trust and relationship to be built between the nurses, the patients, and the patient’s family, which is proven to increase the chances of a positive outcome and leads to a speedier recovery.
+This allows trust and relationships to be built between the nurses, the patients, and the patient’s family, which is proven to increase the chances of a positive outcome and lead to a speedier recovery.

-Additionally, the continuity minimizes the chance of miscommunication, which leads to serious mistakes in the medical field.
+Additionally, continuity minimizes the chance of miscommunication, which leads to serious mistakes in the medical field.

 Benefits of working 3 12 hour shifts

 The fact that most of the time, when a nurse works twelve-hour shifts, they only work three days a week is where the benefits for most nurses come in.

 Working three twelve-hour shifts instead of five eight-hour shifts or even four ten-hour shifts provides a nurse with time for work-life balance.
 Four full days off can give nurses time to hang out with friends, have a social life, and spend more time with family.